Wiz-IO/BulgarINO/README.md

 # BulgarINO / БългарINO
-the name is just a joke, no meaning of a name, but if I had to come up with a name for it, I would use something like: Tangra, Tengry ...
+**the name is just a joke**,<br> no meaning of a name, but if I had to come up with a name for it, I would use something like: Tangra, Tengry ...
 [There is an interesting picture](https://en.wikipedia.org/wiki/Tengri#/media/File:Tengrism1.svg)
-<br>does not matter
+<br>Does not matter

 # IoT Concept